AmbireTech/adex-protocol/README.md

 Others are specific to Ethereum: for example, needing ETH to pay for gas.

 In order to mitigate those UX issues, we intend to use the [Universal Login SDK](https://github.com/UniversalLogin/UniversalLoginSDK).
-The user's identity will be represented by a multisig identity contract, which allows the user to interact with AdEx through multiple device-specific private keys, and furthermore allows relayers to take care of paying the gas.
+The user's identity will be represented by a multisig identity contract, which allows the user to interact with AdEx through multiple device-specific private keys, and furthermore allows relayers to take care of paying the gas (called ["meta tx" or "executable signed messages"](https://ethereum-magicians.org/t/erc-1077-and-erc-1078-the-magic-of-executable-signed-messages-to-login-and-do-actions/351)).

+Another benefit of

 In order to facilitate opening campaigns using different assets, our dApp currently integrates with Airswap, but we plan on adding support for [Uniswap](https://uniswap.io/).
 We are further exploring possibilities of HTLC-based atomic swaps between Ethereum-based assets and BTC, possibly even Lightning-enabled.

-Furthermore, we intend to allow opening a campaign with USD/EUR, by integrating with a third-party service that allows purchasing DAI with USD/EUR.
+Furthermore, we intend to allow opening a campaign with USD/EUR, by integrating the dApp with a third-party service that allows purchasing DAI with USD/EUR.

 ### Oracle-based advertising